jovanhyw/ict3102-part2/README.md

 You will require Docker and Docker Compose to be installed on your local machine to run this project.

-As we will be running 3 `yolo` containers, it is recommended to allocated at least **8GB of RAM** to your Docker Engine resources.
+As we will be running 3 `yolo` containers, it is recommended that you allocated at least **8GB of RAM** to your Docker Engine resources.

 ### Running the project